Jonthmiranda/Hangman-Game-CMD/README.md

 Start code using a Python compiler;

-The code will choose a random word from a list present in the variable " ";
+The code will choose a random word from a list present in the variable "word";

 Then the user will have 6 chances to get the word right